walterhiggins/WMPJS/README.md

     // this is a javascript comment
 	console.log('... while this is not a comment');

-If you were to run the above listing you'd get the following output:
+If you were to run the above code you'd get the following output:

     ...while this is not a comment